dfernandes25/dfernandes25.github.io/_posts/2023-12-30-about-this-site.markdown

 Welcome to my GitHub page.
-The site is a work in progress so please be nice, be kind, and be patient!
+It's always a work in progress, so please be nice, be kind, be patient!